cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 Write a letter to your future self.
 Talk about who you are now (e.g. summary, fears, values, beliefs, skills, abilities, goals, hopes).
 Then address your future self with the things you want to stop/continue/start doing.
 Give yourself advice and ask yourself questions.
 Seal the letter and store it in a safe place or use services like [futureme.org](https://futureme.org) to send it to your future self automatically:

 ![](images/lernOS-Kata-16.png)

-If you want to share the letter with your circle members just read it out loud afterwards (15 minutes).

 **Further Information:**